openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 **NOTES**:
 - When the feature gate is not enabled, KubeVirt will **not** request persistent IP allocations from the CNI.
+- OVN-Kubernetes will **not** check for consistency errors related to the `IPAMClaim`s used in two different pods simultaneously.

 #### Stopping a Virtual Machine
 ```mermaid